AITP Members Ushered the Tech Industry from Mainframes to Pocket-Sized Computers

 Those are the same ways CompTIA AITP helps IT pros today.
-Through TechTalent powered by CompTIA, hand-picked courses from Lynda.com and local chapters, IT pros get better at their jobs and closer to the careers they want.
-Here’s a brief look at how this membership organization for IT professionals has influenced technology (see all past presidents).
+Through on-demand business and soft skills training, and local chapters, IT pros get better at their jobs and closer to the careers they want. (see all past presidents).

 Members developed their own courses to teach IT skills.
 The association established ethics and best practices to strive for and, most influentially, introduced certification programs, which standardized the industry and held providers accountable.
 The association renamed itself the Data Processing Management Association in 1962.

 AITP members, from a tiny national headquarters in Illinois, took part in technology’s transition from ’60s and ’70s mainframe designs to palm-of-your-hand mobility.

 By the mid-1980s, AITP had two national organizations, 12 regional organizations and dozens of chapter groups.
 By this time, the phrase information technology had come into fashion and seemed to members a more suitable name.

 In 1996, the organization became known as the Association of IT Professionals and through the turn of the century experienced aggressive growth.
 Members from rival IT departments came out of their cubes to collaborate, and leaders took the bull by the horns to grow membership, going door to door to secure local IT firms and their most promising developers.
 Chapters exploded, growing from 100 members to 150 and then 200.

 Flexing their data processing muscles, members launched award and scholarship programs based on detailed point systems.
 The association was an oiled and well-tuned machine, enjoying a 40,000-member peak in 2001.